-The Barlow lens is a tool used in the field of astronomy.
+A Barlow lens is a tool used in the field of astronomy.
 It can be used to increase the power and magnification of a telescope.
-This guide will cover what a Barlow lens is and how it works and how to use it.
+You keep the current eye relief but add a second lot of magnification to each eyepiece.
+This guide will cover what a Barlow lens is and how it works, and how to use it.

 What are Barlow lenses, and how do they work?